-The Company is yet to determine when it shall establish a formal funding to its post-employment benefit obligation as at December 31, 2015 and 2014.
-While there is no minimum funding requirement in the country, the size of the underfunding may pose a cash flow risk in about 11 years' time when the qualified employee is expected to retire.
-The maturity of undiscounted expected benefit payments beyond 10 years amounted to P3.4 million as at December 31, 2015, which management also determined to be reasonable approximation as at December 31, 2014.
+The Company is yet to determine when it shall establish a formal funding to its post-employment benefit obligation as at December 31, 2016 and 2015.
+While there is no minimum funding requirement in the country, the size of the underfunding may pose a cash flow risk in about 17 years' time when the qualified employee is expected to retire.
+The maturity of undiscounted expected benefit payments beyond 10 years amounted to P2.2 million and P3.4 million as at December 31, 2016 and 2015, respectively.

-The weighted average duration of the retirement benefit obligation at the end of the reporting period is 11 years.
+The weighted average duration of the post-employment benefit obligation at the end of the reporting period is 17 years.